PORTRAITS BY TERRY RICHARDSON

 Definitely.
 Not only did I not want to ruin it for other people, I didn’t want to ruin it for myself.
-So, initially, I didn’t want to do it because I didn’t have an idea of how to do it.
+So, initially, I didn’t want to do it because I didn’t have an idea of

 And then one day it clicked?

 Well, I think it was probably the third time Maurice talked to me about it.
 He sent me a script, a draft of a script—

 So he had been writing it?